bucs445fall2025/project-stackoverflowed/sprints/ch6_sprint/sprint.md

 ### Team Work Assignments

-Nick will work on improving on and documenting our current implementation Jackson will implement the requirement checking on the password Sam will work on more UX/front end design
+Nick will work on implementing some sort of Python backend that integrates with our current backend Jackson will research into the possibilities of using serpAPI, such as what data can be pulled, what sites it works on etc Sam will work on more UX/front end design of how the data will be displayed